Deer Hunter (1997 video game)

 Deer Hunter, also known as Deer Hunter: Interactive Hunting Experience, is a 1997 video game developed by Sunstorm Interactive and published by WizardWorks.

+Gameplay

+In Deer Hunter, players take on the role of a camo-clad hunter navigating four distinct environments—from dense woodlands to a forest and even a target range—in pursuit of elusive deer.
+This game emphasizes realism and patience.
+Players must track deer using environmental clues like droppings and bedding, then strategically lure them using tools such as deer calls, rattles, and attractant scents.
+Once a deer is spotted, players choose from a selection of weapons—shotgun, rifle, or bow—and aim carefully.
+Binoculars and an overhead map help with scouting and positioning.
+The game's design encourages thoughtful tracking and precision.

 Development

+The impetus for the game was a Wal-Mart executive commenting to a WizardWorks sales representative that if he had a game about deer hunting, he could sell thousands of copies.

 The game was developed by a five-member team in three months with a budget of $125,000.
 The game had two add-packs, Deer Hunter Extended Season and Deer Hunter Companion.

 Reception

 Computer Games Magazine gave the game a score of 2 out of 5 stating "Deer Hunter takes some good first steps, but it has a long way to go to make a good computer game."

 The game sold 500,000 copies by March 1998 and over 1 million by October 1998.
 In early 1998 it appeared in the top 10 of PC Data's best-seller list.
+Sunstorm Interactive president Anthony Campiti remarked, "Obviously we're happy about the sales.
+We struck on a market that was untapped, the box looked good, and it was a good product."